 3.2.
 General Description of Services.
 The Services to be provided by Operator to Owner hereunder include the following:

-(a) supervise, manage, direct, and control all aspects of the day to day operation and maintenance of the Facility, including coordinating and maintaining communications with the Power Purchaser and Steam Purchase as required under the Power Purchase Agreement and Steam Agreement, respectively and receiving Coal at the the Facility and delivering Electricity to the EDP and Steam to the SDP;
+(a) supervise, manage, direct, and control all aspects of the day to day operation and maintenance of the Facility, including coordinating and maintaining communications with the Power Purchaser and Steam Purchase as required under the Power Purchase Agreement and Steam Agreement, respectively and receiving Coal at the Facility and delivering Electricity to the EDP and Steam to the SDP;

 (b) perform the Services hereunder to produce Electricity and Steam as required under the terms and conditions of the Power Purchase Agreement and the Steam Agreement;